Mitragynine: Recreational

-Mitragynine and its metabolite 7-hydroxymitragynine (7-OH) are thought to underlie the effects of kratom.
+Mitragynine and its metabolite 7-hydroxymitragynine (7-OH-MIT) are thought to underlie the effects of kratom.
 Consumption of dried kratom leaves yields different responses depending on the dose consumed.
 At low doses, kratom is reported to induce a mild stimulating effect, while larger doses are reported to produce sedation and analgesia typical of opioids.
 The concentration of mitragynine and other alkaloids in kratom has been found to vary between particular "strains" of the plant, thus indicating "strain-specific" effects from consumption, as well.
-Effects of mitragynine-containing preparations from M. speciosa include analgesic, anti-inflammatory, antidepressant, and muscle relaxant properties; adverse effects include a negative impact on cognition; in animal studies the potential for misuse has been found, including through the use of the conditioned place preference (CPP) test, which indicated a distinct reward effect for 7-hydroxymitragynine.
+Effects of mitragynine-containing preparations from M. speciosa include analgesic, anti-inflammatory, antidepressant, and muscle relaxant properties; adverse effects include a negative impact on cognition; in animal studies the potential for misuse has been found, including through the use of the conditioned place preference (CPP) test, which indicated a distinct reward effect for 7-OH-MIT.

 Adverse effects

 Dependence and withdrawal

 In one study, symptoms of withdrawal lasted less than three days for most subjects.
-In an animal study, mitragynine withdrawal symptoms were observed following 14 days of mitragynine intraperitoneal injections in mice and included displays of anxiety, teeth chattering, and piloerection, all of which are characteristic signs of opioid withdrawal in mice and are comparable to morphine withdrawal symptoms.
+In an animal study, mitragynine withdrawal symptoms were observed following 14 days of mitragynine intraperitoneal injections in mice and included displays of anxiety, teeth chattering, and piloerection, all of which are characteristic signs of opioid withdrawal in mice and are comparable to morphine withdrawal symptoms in character.